Henrik-3/unofficial-valorant-api/README.md

 <a href="https://discord.gg/X3GaVkX2YN" target="_blank"><img src="https://discordapp.com/api/guilds/704231681309278228/widget.png?style=banner2"/></a>

 # Recode v2
 The recode (v2) of the API will be released around the start of 2022 (plus minus 3 days).
-This update will have a lot of bugfixes and content update and could include some breaking changes based on your code.
+This update will have a lot of bugfixes and some content updates, whcih could raise some issues based on your code (some values of the json will change, for example "N.A" ==> null).
 If you have any question regarding this update write me on Discord or over email (contact deatils at the bottom).

 # Status
 See the current status of the API here: https://status.henrikdev.xyz/